 If you’re lucky enough to live near an Asian grocery store (I’m jealous) then feel free to buy fresh rice noodles.
 If using fresh, simply add noodles directly to the stir fry; no need to pre-soak fresh noodles.

 - Try leafy Chinese broccoli, aka gai-lan, in place of spinach.
 Baby bok choi can be used as well.
 Both are found in Asian grocery stores.

-- If you’d like to switch up the protein, try your choice of ground meat or shrimp.
+- If you’d like to switch up the protein, try using browned ground meat of your choice or toss in some raw shrimp.

 - We use honey for sweetness and flavor, but you can also use the same amount of packed brown sugar instead.